 Poor Advanced Filter!
 It’s hidden in a dark corner of the Ribbon’s Data tab, overshadowed by its better known, and more popular sibling, AutoFilter.
+Sometimes, though, it’s worth the extra effort to use an Advanced Filter.
+See the benefits, and learn how to set up an Excel Advanced Filter.

 Even without the Ribbon command, it’s easy to filter a list with the built in AutoFilter feature — just right-click on a cell, click Filter, then click Filter by Selected Cell.